brunobrito98/ourmap-site-builder/replit.md

 ## Recent Changes (October 2025)

+- **Brand Color Update**: Changed primary color scheme from pink/red to vibrant orange (HSL: 20, 90%, 55%) to match new logo design
+- **Logo Update**: Replaced logo with new orange branded icon across all pages (Hero, Footer, FeaturesPage)
+- **Theme Consistency**: Updated all CSS variables, gradients, shadows, and hardcoded colors to orange palette for both light and dark modes
 - **Migration from Lovable to Replit**: Successfully migrated the project from Lovable to Replit environment
 - **Architecture Decision**: Maintained frontend-only structure using Vite dev server (no backend) as recommended by architect
 - **Development Server**: Configured to run on port 5000 with host 0.0.0.0 for Replit compatibility